guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization/README.md

 $ sudo apt-get install kibana
 ```

-For testing purpose, it may be required to install a specific (not latest) version of kibana or elasticsearch.
+For testing purpose, it may be required to install a specific (not latest) version of kibana or ElasticSearch.

 ```
-$ sudo apt-get remove kibana
+$ sudo apt-get remove kibana    [for latest version]
-$ sudo apt-get install kibana=7.6.2
+$ sudo apt-get install kibana=7.6.2    [for a specific version]
 ```

 3. Adjust listening IP address of kibana if network access is required